-Note: If there is no data to be displayed, headings are not displayed even if the -nohdr parameter is specified.
+Note: If there is no data to be displayed, headings are not displayed.

 By default in a concise view, all columns of data are space separated.
 The width of each column is set to the maximum possible width of each item of data.
 In a detailed view, each item of data has its own row, and if the headers are displayed the data is separated from the header by a space.
 Using the -delim parameter overrides this behavior.
 Valid input for the -delim parameter is a one byte character.
-If you enter -delim: on the command line, the colon character (:) separates all items of data in a concise view; for example, the spacing of columns does not occur.
+If you enter -delim : on the command line, the colon character (:) separates all items of data in a concise view; for example, the spacing of columns does not occur.
 In a detailed view, the data is separated from its header by a colon character.